Harrison, Michigan

-Harrison is a city in and county seat of Clare County in the U.S. state of Michigan.
+Harrison is a city in and county seat of Clare County, Michigan, United States.
 The population was 2,150 at the 2020 census.

 The community was settled as early as 1877 and was named after William Henry Harrison.
-Harrison is near the junction of US 127 and M-61.
-US 127 bypasses the city to the east, while Bus.
-US 127 runs through the center of the city.
 Wilson State Park and Budd Lake are located within the city.

 History

 Harrison was first designated as the new centralized location of the county seat of Clare County in 1877.
 It would become a replacement for Farwell, which was the first county seat when Clare County was formally organized in 1871.
 The Flint and Pere Marquette Railroad platted the village in 1879 and set aside property for a new county government after the previous courthouse in Farwell burned down.
 The Harrison post office opened on January 27, 1880 and was named after former president William Henry Harrison.
 The new community incorporated as a village in 1885 and later as a city in 1891.